oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 }
 ```

-This will create;
+This will create:

 - A new VPC, three private subnets, and three public subnets,
 - Internet gateway and NAT gateway for the public subnets,
-- AWS routes for the gateways, public/private route tables, and route table associations.
+- and AWS routes for the gateways, public/private route tables, and route table associations.

 ### Build the EKS Cluster